 Since we were presenting two panels, we picked up our badges in the ‘Exhibitor/Vendor’ section in Hall B. In past years, we were able to pick these up from the VIP or other sections, but this year we waited longer in line.

 On Thursday evening, we walked the con floor and established what we wanted to see before heading to the “Make a Nerdy Living” panel.
 This panel featured The Pumpkin Geek, Amanda Meyer, Emily Evans, Scott Larson, Onrie Kompon, and later Mogchelle showed up (who was overbooked and hustled from panel to panel with nary a moment’s rest!).
 I was really impressed by what The Pumpkin Geek had to say; he was incredibly personable and gave good advice, like how reaching out over social media allowed him to save money traveling to different cons by staying on folks’ couches.
 Despite the panel being titled “Make a Nerdy Living” (emphasis mine), the majority of the panelists have a “day job” that pays the bills separately from their nerdy passion projects.
 This disappointed me because I still don’t know how to turn my passion into something that pays the bills.
 With six panelists, the conversation felt crowded and no one really got enough time to talk.
-Friday, Tess wore her X-Men: Days of Future Past Jean Grey cosplay, super comfy for a short day at the con, and I wore my coveralls.
+Friday, my sister wore her X-Men: Days of Future Past Jean Grey cosplay, super comfy for a short day at the con, and I wore my coveralls.

 On Friday, with an increased attendance, security had folks go through several metal detectors set up outside.
 Though some lines were dedicated to folks without bags, everyone filed through whichever line they could.
-Tess was dressed as Sansa in her black, season 6 dress (the one with all the feathers) and had her trusty direwolf purse with her (it’s name is Lady), and I wore my blue silk jacket and flip flops along with my coveralls for more of a pilot episode look.
+My sister was dressed as Sansa in her black, season 6 dress (the one with all the feathers) and had her trusty direwolf purse with her (it’s name is Lady), and I wore my blue silk jacket and flip flops along with my coveralls for more of a pilot episode look.
 Once we got through security, I hosted my panel on ‘The Expanding Firefly ‘Verse,’ which is always shiny.
 This year, I incorporated new info on upcoming board games and some rumors about the fabled Firefly Online.
 I met with a bunch of other Firefly cosplayers for pictures with them before going to Artist’s Alley.
 This year (unlike my last Wizard World Chicago in 2015), the Artists Alley had its own huge area between vendors.
 I think this was a nice set-up, though I didn’t care for the second floor of the convention center being only cars and a haunted house.
 Oh well, it meant me and my sister didn’t have to crowd on the escalator!

 We closed our Friday night watching “Dungeons and Dragons Improv,” featuring a Bloodrager Dwarf named Buttsteak, a punny bard halfling named Matthew McConaughey whose signature tune was “Take On Me” by Aha, and a shapeshifting gnome by the name of Cuddles who could only turn into marbles.
 These three were on a quest to rid Detroit of the Unicorn plague, fight a Spiderman-o-taur (half bull, half spider-man), and get a lapdance from Striptease the Unicorn, but in the end it turned out they might have been part of the problem.
 We left the con with tears of laughter streaming down our faces.